adaptris/interlok-docs/docs/pages/cookbook/cookbook-xml-validation.md

 |[xml-rule-validator][]| Validates that the input document matches various criteria |

-{% include important.html content="[xml-basic-validator][] tries to create a DOM object from the document.
-If you have a very large XML document, then this is going to impact performance." %}
+!> **IMPORTANT** [xml-basic-validator][] tries to create a DOM object from the document.
+If you have a very large XML document, then this is going to impact performance.

 ## Validating against a schema ##